ALEX SANTANA

 Featured in Quetzal Maucci’s “Children of Immigrants,” New York Times, Print, September 21, 2014

-SELECTED LECTURES, PANELS, & PRESENTATIONS
+SELECTED LECTURES, JURY PANELS, & PRESENTATIONS

 2021